danfeder/thunder_scheduler_v1/docs/next-session-prompt.md

   - ClassConflictManager: Simple grid for toggling class conflicts
   - InstructorAvailability: Date-based calendar for teacher scheduling
   - GeneratedSchedule: Complex calendar for displaying the final schedule
-- Container components for all visualization components:
+- Container components for all visualization components with real API implementations:
-  - ClassConflictManagerContainer: With mock service for class data and conflicts
+  - ClassConflictManagerContainer: Connected to class and conflict endpoints
-  - InstructorAvailabilityContainer: With mock service for availability data
+  - InstructorAvailabilityContainer: Connected to availability endpoints
-  - GeneratedScheduleContainer: With mock service for schedule, conflicts, and classes
+  - GeneratedScheduleContainer: Connected to schedule, conflicts, and classes endpoints
 - Loading states and error handling in all container components
 - Optimistic updates for mutations
 - Comprehensive test suite for all visualization components
-- Integration tests with mock services for all components
+- Integration tests updated to work with MSW v2
 - Logical input-to-output flow layout
 - Grade-based filtering and week rotation support
 - Conflict highlighting and visualization